 Le Soir then appealed to the Belgian Court of Cassation (the highest court in Belgium) seeking to have the judgment set aside.

 The Court of Cassation echoed the appellate court, basing their decision on the balancing act between the rights enumerated in Articles 8 & 10 of the ECHR, which includes the “Right to Be Forgotten” (RTBF) and the right of a free press, respectively.
-The Court held that the existence of an online article describing a long since past event, such as drunk driving, is likely to cause someone like the doctor a disproportionate amount of damage compared to the benefits of unfettered freedom of expression and press.
+The Court held that the existence of an online article describing long since past events, such as drunk driving, is likely to cause someone like the doctor a disproportionate amount of damage compared to the benefits of unfettered freedom of expression and press.
 Here, the RTBF prevails.
-As a result, the Court of Cassation ordered the doctors name be removed from the online article.
+As a result, the Court of Cassation ordered the doctor’s name be removed from the online article.

-Normally in a case like this a court orders the newspaper and/or a specific search engine to take steps ensuring that the article in question does not appear in search engine results.
+Normally in a case like this, a court orders the newspaper and/or a specific search engine to take steps ensuring that the article in question does not appear in search engine results.
 This case, however, marks the first time, either in the U.S. or abroad, that a judicial body ordered an online article anonymised.

 A different set of circumstances, however, could have produced a much different result.
 It is clear the Belgian courts did not buy the arguments in favor of maintaining the full integrity of Le Soir’s online archive—most likely because they saw the archiving of the online article as a new disclosure of a previous conviction which could interfere with the doctors Right to be Forgotten (RTBF).